Indian Trade Service: Policy formulation

 ITS officers contribute to the making of International Trade Policy formulation for India.
 India's foreign trade policy (FTP) is a five-year policy document, revised midway after two and half years.
 The current foreign trade policy in effect is the FTP 2015–20.
 The foreign trade policy of India is a single document that strives to provide a stable and sustainable policy environment for foreign trade in both merchandise and services.
 It aims to help various sectors of Indian economy to gain global competitiveness.

 Indian Trade Service officers are involved in formulation and drafting of the policy.
 They also provide key inputs from the field offices regarding international trade matters which is subsequently taken up for review while making of the policy.

 Apart from making the trade policy for the country, ITS officers also involve themselves in coordinating with various other ministries for taking stands on trade matters at international forums such as World Trade Organisation.
 For this purpose, there is a WTO cell at the Directorate General of foreign Trade.
 In addition, coordination for board of trade for inter state and central government consultation in the area of international trade policy formulation is also managed by ITS officers.

 There has been a study by Frost and Sullivan recently where it has been recommended that role of ITS officers may be increased further in the area of policy formulation in coming future.

 Trade Policy Implementation

 Foreign Trade Policy of India is implemented in the country through 38 field offices of DGFT, commonly known as Regional Authorities (RAs).
-These field offices are manned and headed by ITS officers who facilitate international trade from India.
+These field offices are staffed and headed by ITS officers who facilitate international trade from India.
 In addition many Special Economic Zones are also headed by ITS officers.
 Under current Foreign Trade Policy of India, the gamut of implementation includes: